-The first consequence of English expansionism was the west ward impulse of the Anglo-Saxon element, first into the Celtic periphery of the British Isles, then across the Atlantic and finally into Africa and Australasia.
+The first consequence of English expansionism was the westward impulse of the Anglo-Saxon element, first into the Celtic periphery of the British Isles, then across the Atlantic and finally into Africa and Australasia.

 The second more recent consequence is the emergence in the 20th century of multi-cultural societies both in Britain and in America but also across the British Commonwealth, which is constituted of the former British colonies.

-I. Early English expansionism in the British Isles
+Early English expansionism in the British Isles

 The Anglo-Norman enterprise

-In 1066, William, Duke of Normandy, became the master in England.
+In 1066, William, Duke of Normandy, became the master of England.
 His successors, the Anglo-Norman Kings, tried to increase their authority and international prestige (especially in front of France) by controlling the British Isles (first Ireland and then Wales).

 In 1171, the English King Henry II landed in Ireland and was accepted by the Irish Kings as their overlord (=master).
 During the 13th century, many Anglo-Norman barons settled in Ireland where they were given land by the King.
 They introduced the French system of feudalism and forced the native Irish to become serfs.

-In 1366, the English Parliament prohibited mixed marriages between Irish and Anglo-Norman and Irish laws and customs were abolished in English controlled areas.
+In 1366, the English Parliament prohibited mixed marriages between Irish and Anglo-Norman and Irish laws and customs were abolished in English-controlled areas.
 The colonization of Ireland had started.

 In 1277, Edward I of England invaded Wales after the last Prince of Wales refused to acknowledge his authority.
 The country soon became part of the English Royal Estate and was re-organized into 5 countries, after the English model.
-In 1301, the English King became Prince of Wales.
+In 1301, the English King became the Prince of Wales.

 Later on, in 1608, Scottish and English settlers were encouraged by the Government to cross the Irish Sea and to create farms in Ulster.
 This new settlement was the origin of contemporary Protestant Northern Ireland.
 In 1652, 2/3 of Irish land was given to Protestants.

 The situation of Scotland was different: between 1603 and 1707, Scotland remained a separate independent Kingdom but under the same King as England.

-II.
 Formation of the old colonial empire

-A. From trading posts to early settlements
+From trading posts to early settlements

 A trading post is a place to carry on commercial business; it may be temporary and doesn’t imply settlement.